-As described in Keeping Children Safe in Education 2023, there are requirements for multiagency working.
+As described in KCSIE 2023, there are requirements for multi-agency working.
 "Schools and colleges have a pivotal role to play in multi-agency safeguarding arrangements.
-Governing bodies and proprietors should ensure that the school or college contributes to multi.agency working in line with statutory guidance Working Together to Safeguard Children.
-It is especially important that schools and colleges understand their role in the new safeguarding partner arrangements."
+Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children."
+It is especially important that the Centre understands its role in the new safeguarding partner arrangements."